Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ## Stumbling block

-Neither philosophy nor exact sciences nor neurobiology can formulate _intelligence_, and both its genesis and individual rise are a bigger mystery.
+Neither philosophy nor exact sciences nor neurobiology can formulate _intelligence_, and its genesis with individual rise is a bigger mystery.
-Digitalization speaks in clear definitions - and there are none.
+Digitalization speaks in clear definitions - and there are none.<sup>⚙️</sup>

 Adepts of the bright and dismal AI future readily assume its *self-knowledge/awareness* as a trivial matter of time.
 To either brew by itself in increasingly complex code bouillon or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)<sup>:cinema:</sup>.

-Digital tech fantastically and reliably automates much of hard cogitative ops (where humans are slow, prone to errors, and get distracted), but not unformalizable processes<sup>⚙️</sup> - abstraction, (self-)criticism, motivation - which are preconditions of great breakthroughs in exact sciences<sup>:art:</sup>.
+Digital tech fantastically and reliably automates much of hard cogitative ops (where humans are slow, prone to errors, lack parallelism, and get distracted), but not unformalizable processes - abstraction, (self-)criticism, motivation - which are preconditions of great breakthroughs in exact sciences<sup>:art:</sup>.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>⚙️</sup> <sub>Publicized views of decision-making as a relay work of neurons preset by acquired knowledge is a super-profanation of free will debate.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident and requires a separate view.</sub>

 ## Evidence

-You can think up a CAPTCHA, which a motivated fellow will promptly pass but "AI" may only exhaust, unless you limit attempts on one.
+You can think up a CAPTCHA, which a diligent fellow will promptly pass but "AI" (with access to all the data over Internet) may only exhaust, unless you limit attempts.

 The growth of computer powers allowed assisted mathematical proofs, impossible before.
 However, no program with all the computing power in the world can prove any unsolved mathematical problem<sup>:scientist:</sup>.
 Even if you submit unambivalent equations in plain XML.

 A chess app on a cheapie hand-held device will smash any grandmaster but no AI will generate a better engine than hominid<sup>♟️</sup>.

-IDEs and assists strongly boost IT productivity, but if any AI claims to write the code, then it will be either a snippet or you need to describe the requirements in detail close to operators.
+IDEs and assists strongly boost dev productivity, but if any AI claims to write the code, then it will be either a snippet or you need to describe the requirements in detail close to operators.

 There's human assistance behind many AI tricks (either individual tuning or "machine learning" by thousands in low-rate offshore)<sup>:man_facepalming:</sup>.